 - Naro Moru

 Yet, Naro Moru is more challenging as it has a steep section, the Vertical Bog, which is a marshy area that gets waterlogged during the rainy season.
-The plant life here is incredible, and the route passes through the open Teleki valley and displays a striking view of the Tyndall Glacier.
-This trail can be done on one long day but it is recommended across two days and one night.
+The plant life here is incredible, and the route passes through the open Teleki Valley and displays a striking view of the Tyndall Glacier.
+This trail can be done in one long day, but it is recommended over two days and one night.

 This route offers the best hike for those who do not have much experience with high-altitude mountains.
 Moreover, as Sirimon is protected from rainfall, the track remains dry.
-There are two camps on this route – the Old Moses and Shipton’s camp, which allows hikers to rest and recharge before resuming the climb.
+There are two camps on this route: the Old Moses and Shipton camps, which allow hikers to rest and recharge before resuming the climb.
 The hike starts at Nanyuki and takes a minimum of two days to complete.

 The dramatic Chogoria route is well-known for its spectacular surroundings and is much longer than most common routes.
-It starts from Chogoria town and begins 20 miles from the park gate.
-Hikers find themselves walking through a forest filled with beautiful fauna where one can sight few wild animals.
+It starts in Chogoria town and begins 20 miles from the park gate.
+Hikers find themselves walking through a forest filled with beautiful fauna, where they can sight a few wild animals.
 The route also passes through waterfalls and tarns.

 This trail takes hikers through a few tropical rainforests at the start of the climb.
-Hikers need to stay in the wilderness huts at night found along the route.
-The Burguret route is also challenging as it is often muddy and rough to climb.
-The trail takes a minimum of three nights and is commonly combined with a different trail to descent.
+Hikers need to stay in the wilderness huts at night along the route.
+The Burguret route is also challenging, as it is often muddy and rough to climb.
+The trail takes a minimum of three nights and is commonly combined with a different trail to descend.

-Timau route is very rarely used as it is older and does not have any facilities along the way nor any places to stay overnight.
+The Timau route is very rarely used as it is older and does not have any facilities along the way or places to stay overnight.

 There are two main routes that require advanced technical climbing.
 These routes help to reach Batian and Nelion, some of the best technical alpine peaks in the world.

-The North Face Standard Route which is north face to Batian is an advanced climbing route.
+The North Face Standard Route, which is the north face of Batian, is an advanced climbing route.
 It has the most direct access to the highest point of Mount Kenya and passes along the northern side.
-This challenging climb is for advanced climbers, taking around 12 hours to ascent and additional five hours to descent after an overnight camp.
+This challenging climb is for advanced climbers, taking around 12 hours to ascent and an additional five hours to descend after an overnight camp.

 What is the best time to hike Mount Kenya?

 The dry season occurs from December to March and sometimes even from July to September.
-Since there are very few chances of precipitation during these months, it is the best period to hike Mount Kenya.
-One must avoid rainy seasons between Mid-March to June and as well as from October to December.
+Since there are very few chances of precipitation during these months, it is the best time to hike Mount Kenya.
+One must avoid rainy seasons between Mid-March and June, as well as from October to December.

-The Normal Route should be undertaken between December and March while the North Face Standard Route is trekked from July to September.
-Although the temperatures at Mount Kenya are constant throughout the year, it does change significantly during ascent when day temperatures range from 15˚C to 5˚C while night temperature drops below freezing.
+You should undertake the Normal Route between December and March, while you trek the North Face Standard Route from July to September.
+Although the temperatures at Mount Kenya are constant throughout the year, they do change significantly during ascent, when day temperatures range from 15 °C to 5 °C while night temperatures drop below freezing.

 What is the fitness level required to climb Mount Kenya?

-The trekking or hiking routes up to Point Lenana does not require anyone to be a professional mountaineer.
+The trekking or hiking routes up to Point Lenana do not require anyone to be a professional mountaineer.
 But one needs to have hiking experience prior to climbing the mountain.
-You also need to have overall good fitness.
-For Nelion and Batian peaks, one needs to be in an excellent climbing shape and have good strength as well as stamina.
+You also need to have good overall fitness.
+For Nelion and Batian peaks, one needs to be in excellent climbing shape and have good strength as well as stamina.

-Hikers can also face altitude sickness or AMS (Acute Mountain Sickness) while reaching the summit.
-The common symptoms are headaches and nausea which can be minimized by keeping oneself hydrated properly and acclimatizing to the thin air.
-Hikers must be fully informed about AMS as well as other sicknesses that may occur before climbing Mount Kenya.
+Hikers can also face altitude sickness, or AMS (Acute Mountain Sickness) while reaching the summit.
+Keeping oneself hydrated properly and acclimatising to the thin air can minimise the common symptoms, which are headaches and nausea.
+Hikers must fully inform themselves about AMS as well as other illnesses that may occur before climbing Mount Kenya.

 What should you carry while hiking Mount Kenya?

 Along with personal items, proper clothing is of utmost importance.
-Opt for long or short sleeve moisture wicking fabric shirts, warm fleece top, hardshell jacket, a lightweight poncho, hiking or waterproof trousers, hat, gloves, mitten, hiking boots, and thick wool socks for the night.
+Opt for long or short sleeve moisture-wicking fabric shirts, a warm fleece top, a hardshell jacket, a lightweight poncho, hiking or waterproof trousers, a hat, gloves, mittens, hiking boots, and thick wool socks for the night.

-You should also carry a warm sleeping bag, rucksack, duffle bag, sunglasses, water bottles, toiletries, first aid, and other essential items.
+You should also carry a warm sleeping bag, rucksack, duffle bag, sunglasses, water bottles, toiletries, first aid supplies, and other essential items.
 Before you start hiking, refer to your personal guide and follow all that they advise.